fusion-energy/cad_to_dagmc/README.md

 # Installation options

-- Install using Mamba and minimal pip
+- Install using Mamba and pip
-- Install using Conda and minimal pip
+- Install using Conda and pip
 - Install using pip and source compilations
-- Install using Conda and maximum pip  TODO
-- Install using Mamba and maximum pip  TODO

 ## Install using Mamba and pip